himanshubansalfueled/Himanshu.github.io/README.md

 Fake GPS is a reliable and convenient best fake location app.
 In only a few clicks, you can choose your ideal place from all over the world.
 Because it supports multiple Maps, the Fake GPS app allows you to choose a location anywhere in the world.

 ## Steps to spoof location
-1. Install the app
+1. Install the app from <a href="https://play.google.com/store/apps/details?id=com.lexa.fakegps&hl=en&gl=US">play store</a>.
 <figure>
     <img src="/Images/ImageFG1.png" width="150" height="200"
          alt="App Installation">
 </figure>
-2. Open the app
+2. Open the app.
 <figure>
     <img src="/Images/ImageFG2.png" width="150" height="200"
          alt="App Launch">
 </figure>
-3. Tap on ellipsis
+3. Tap on ellipsis on top right corner.
 <figure>
     <img src="/Images/ImageFG3.png" width="150" height="200"
          alt="App options">
 </figure>
-4. Tap on Search
+4. Tap on Search.

-5. Enter the coordinates
+5. Enter the coordinates.
 <figure>
     <img src="/Images/ImageFG5.png" width="150" height="200"
          alt="Enter coordinates">